Georgia vs. Tennessee NCAA Football Odds, Plays and Insights | November 13, 2021

 Tennessee Stats and Trends

-- Tennessee has four wins against the spread in nine games this year.
+- Tennessee has played nine games, with four wins against the spread.

-- This season, the Volunteers are winless against the spread when entering a game as an underdog of 20 points or more.
+- The Volunteers have been underdogs by 20 points or more one time this year and have not covered the spread once.

-- Tennessee's games this season have hit the over on six of nine set point totals (66.7%).
+- Tennessee has eclipsed the over/under in 66.7% of its opportunities this year (six times over nine games with a set point total).

-- Tennessee is 4-5 against the spread and 5-4 overall in games when it records more than 6.6 points.
+- Tennessee is 4-5 against the spread and 5-4 overall when the team records more than 6.6 points.

-- When Tennessee picks up over 232.4 yards, the team is 4-5 against the spread and 5-4 overall.
+- When Tennessee churns out more than 232.4 yards, the team is 4-5 against the spread and 5-4 overall.

-- The Volunteers have turned the ball over nine times, four fewer times than the Bulldogs have forced turnovers (13).
+- The Volunteers have nine giveaways this season, while the Bulldogs have 13 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.